 Jenny Porter was a graduate student from 2011-2013.
 Her work focused on the social, cognitive, and developmental factors and perceptual cues that impact empathic accuracy in adults and adolescents.
 Jenny is now a clinical research assistant and adjunct professor at Queens College.
 Prior to coming to the lab she received her B.S. in Brain, Behavior & Cognitive Sciences from the University of Michigan in 2008, and worked with Alex Todorov at Princeton University and with Lisa Feldman Barrett at Northeastern University.

 Bryan received his Ph.D. in the lab in 2012 and has interests in the temporal dynamics of emotion regulation and how it can be improved in people suffering from clinical disorders.
 In addition, he is interested in social cognition more generally and the role that medial prefrontal cortex plays in attributions about self and others.
 Prior to coming to Columbia he worked as a research assistant with Todd Heatherton at Dartmouth College.
-After leaving columbia he was a post-doctoral fellow with Harold Koenigsberg at the Mt.
-Sinai School of Medicine is currently Assistant Professor of Psychology at Rice University.
+After leaving Columbia he was a post-doctoral fellow with Harold Koenigsberg at the Mt.
+Sinai School of Medicine and is currently Assistant Professor of Psychology at Rice University.